daniel-enqz/ruby-corners-100/confident_ruby/README.md

 > - Yukhiro "Matz" Matsumoto

 ---
-The next insights about writing clean and understable code in ruby is insipred by the book:
+The next insights are insipred by the book:
 Confindent Ruby by Avdi Grimm.
 ---